MichaelUray/muTimer/README.md

 # Functions

 ### Timer Functions ###

-**on and off** delay\
+**timerOnOff()**\
-timerOnOff()\
+On and off delay\
-Starts the timer if the bool 'input' bit gets set and it returns true when the 'on' timer given by 'delayOnTime' in msec is elapsed.\
+Starts the timer if the bool 'input' bit gets set and it returns true when the 'on' delay given by 'delayOnTime' in msec is elapsed.\
-If the output is already set and you clear the 'input' bit, then it starts the 'off' timer and it returns false when the time given by 'delayOfTime' in msec is elapsed.
+If the output is already set and you clear the 'input' bit, then it starts the 'off' delay and it returns false when the time given by 'delayOfTime' in msec is elapsed.
 ```cpp
   bool timerOnOff(bool input, uint32_t delayOnTime, uint32_t delayOffTime);